-- If you are a new F-1 or J-1 student you may not enter the United States more than 30 days before the start date indicated on your I-20 or DS-2019 form, even if you already have a visa.
+- If you are a new F-1 or J-1 student you may not enter the United States more than 30 days prior to the program start date indicated on your I-20 or DS-2019 form, even if you already have a visa.

-- The OIS recommends that you schedule your flight to arrive during business hours (9am - 5pm, EST), so that you can more easily contact TC offices if you require assistance.
+- We recommends that you schedule your flight to arrive during normal business hours (9am - 5pm, EST), so that you can more easily contact TC offices if you require assistance.

-- If you are arriving before your on-campus housing move-in date, or if you do not have firm long-term housing plans, make sure that you have made arrangements for temporary accommodations (hotel reservations, temporary stays with friends or relatives, etc.) before you have left for New York.
+- If you will be arriving before your on-campus housing MOVE-IN date, or if you do not have firm long-term housing plans, be sure to make arrangements for temporary accommodations (hotel reservations, temporary stays with friends or relatives, etc.) prior to your departure for New York.

-- Plan your arrival in New York by reading information on this or other web site.
-You should acquaint yourself with transportation options into the city, including subway / taxi / bus.
-Unfortunately, the OIS is unable to meet or greet individual students at local airports.
-However, we can provide further information about transportation options if you email your arrival information to us at email@example.com
+- Plan your arrival in New York by reading the information on this website.
+Acquaint yourself with transportation options into the city, including subways, taxis, and busses.
+The OISS is unable to meet or greet individual students at local airports.
+However, we can provide further information about transportation options if you email your arrival information to us at firstname.lastname@example.org

 Packing Your Items

-Unfortunately, Teachers College is unable to receive or store packages or household items sent in advance.
-We strongly recommend that you travel lightly, and arrange for additional books, clothing, and other materials to be sent to you after you have arrived and settled in your long-term housing arrangement.
+Teachers College is unable to receive or store packages or household items sent in advance.
+We recommend that you travel lightly and arrange for additional books, clothing, and other materials to be sent to you after you have arrived and settled in your long-term housing arrangement.

 Before Leaving for the Airport / Port of Entry

-Check to see that you have the following documents before leaving for the airport or your Canadian border crossing:
+Check to make that you have the following documents before leaving for the airport or your Canadian border crossing:

 - Your airline or train ticket, or e-ticket reservation (if applicable)